AmandaArenales/Using_GitHub/README.md

 # Using GitHub

 This repository was homework for the ComIT course.
-The simulated situation is: I need to add a Python file to a local Git repository and one remote repository on GitHub; then I need to merge the remote repository with my local one without losing any file or their histories.
+The simulated situation is: I have to create a Python file and add it to a local Git repository.
+After that I have to create a remote repository on GitHub and then connect them both in order to send code to GitHub.

 To solve this, I did the steps below: